Get the worry-free services and expert support you need to start your business in Arizona today.

 Once you’ve identified an available business name, check what domain names are available to register for your company website (and email addresses, too).
 If you plan to use social media in your marketing, make sure you can reserve your business name on your preferred platforms.

 Your business will also need to register with the Arizona Department of Revenue “before conducting any taxable business activity in Arizona.”
-TPT tax licensing is required, and your business may be subject to other taxes, too.
+A Transaction Privilege Tax license is required, and your business may be subject to other taxes, too.

 Also, consider speaking with a local insurance agent to secure the necessary business insurance for your enterprise.

 Craft a marketing plan that works through your company’s branding, how you’ll engage with the public, who your target customer is, and how you’re different from competitors.